BitMine Immersion Technologies, Inc. to Present at the Sequire Investor Summit in Puerto Rico

-/EIN News/ -- Atlanta, GA, April 25, 2023 (GLOBE NEWSWIRE) -- BitMine Immersion Technologies, Inc. [OTC: BMNR] is proud to announce its participation at the upcoming Sequire Investor Summit.
+Atlanta, GA, April 25, 2023 (GLOBE NEWSWIRE) -- BitMine Immersion Technologies, Inc. BMNR is proud to announce its participation at the upcoming Sequire Investor Summit.
 This highly anticipated event, scheduled for April 24-26, 2023 at La Concha Resort in San Juan, Puerto Rico, promises to offer an array of exciting opportunities for funds, companies, and investors.

 One of the standout highlights of this year's summit is the focus on great tax laws in Puerto Rico, which offers a unique tax-friendly environment for both funds and investors.
 Attendees can expect to gain valuable insights and knowledge on how to leverage this advantage to drive their business success.